 - To pay visits to the needy ones in our community (e.g. the elderly, emotionally disturbed, mentally challenged, etc)

-- To promote animal rights and animal welfare in the community by organising educational events
+- To promote animal welfare in the community by organising educational events

 Successfully obtained permission from Agricultural, Fisheries Conservation Department to carry out the “Trap-Neuter-Return” (TNR) pilot programme in hopes of reducing the number of stray dogs.